fehler/hop-onboard/Hop Onboard.md

 In my business I find it easiest to run workshops for clients, using Keynote as a tool to map everything out.
 I plan to include links to these keynotes here and will supply them when they’re finished.

 /* I have a benchmarking and strategy deck, which I need to tidy.
-Although it’s a little awkward sharing my innermost thoughts and hopes, I think this would be useful for others to see, so I’ll share it when the slidedeck’s notes are cleaned up. */
+Although it’s a little awkward sharing my innermost thoughts and hopes, I think this would be useful for others to see, so I’ll share it when the slidedeck’s notes are cleaned up.
+Even at the risk of baring my soul! */

 ### Strategy